iamshirazi/Elevator-System/README.md

 # Distrubution of Work (First name is Main programmer, second is helping programmer)
 - ElevatorController: Jamil and Matthew
-- FloorController: Jamil and Albara'a
+- FloorController: Albara'a and Matthew
 - SchedulerController: Chris
-- Floor: Albara'a
+- Floor: Matthew and Albara'a
-- Scheduler: Chris
+- Scheduler: Chris and Jamil/Matthew
 - Elevator: Jamil and Matthew
 - Tests:
-- UML Diagram:
+- UML Diagram: Ahmad
 - Sequence Diagram: Jamil and Ahmad

 # Authors